 “The man she’s with should provide ample inspiration once I’m through with him,” Xavier said, fingers moving to the new song with practiced ease.
-“Go and listen in on when they plan to leave, and what car they’re driving.
+“Listen in on when they plan to leave, and what car they’re driving.
 I’ll handle the rest.”

 The woman nodded curtly before vanishing in the blink of an eye.
 Xavier didn’t seem surprised, as he knew she would vanish in such a way.
 She always did, seeing as she was a spirit.
 He listened to the crowd of people in the club murmuring, their ceaseless chatter picking at his brain.
 To end his suffering, he began playing the next set, much to the pleasure of the listeners.
-Xavier didn’t watch them, though; he just chose to lose himself in the music.
+Xavier didn’t watch them though, he just lost himself in the music.

-“They’re waiting for some friends to call them to tell them where to meet up to party some more,” she said with a flat tone, arms crossed over her chest.
+“They’re waiting for some friends to call them to tell them where to meet up to party more,” she said with a flat tone, arms crossed under her chest.
 “The hooker is drunk off her ass while the man has taken several lines of coke throughout the night.”

 “Thank you,” the woman said before vanishing from sight.
-A sharply-dressed man with a pencil thin mustache walked up from where the woman had been standing, an envelope in hand.
+A thin man with a pencil-thin mustache walked up from where the woman had been standing an envelope in hand.